✔ No account fees or minimums ✔ Up to 3.80% APY

 Borrowing from Your Employee Savings Plan

 Many employee savings plans designed to save for retirement allow you to borrow funds from your account if you choose to.
-The IRS has limitations, such as only being able to borrow the lesser of 50% or $50,000.
+Typically, you can borrow up to 50% of your 401(k) account balance for up to five years, up to a maximum of $50,000.

 You’ll pay interest just as you would with any other loan, but that money gets paid back into your account.
 This may be one option to consider if you find yourself in need of cash, but there are several drawbacks to be aware of.